pish-pish/SuperBMD/README.md

 * It is recommended that the model's textures be in the same directory as the model being converted. <b>
 If SuperBMD cannot find the model's textures, it will throw an error message with the path to the texture it couldn't find.</b>
 * Textures must be in BMP, JPG, PNG or TGA format.

+### Mipmaps
+* SuperBMD supports extracting and importing mipmaps
+* When converting BMD to DAE, mip textures are created by appending ``_mipN`` to the texture name, where N is the mip level starting with 1, if a BMD contains mip textures.
+* When converting from another format into BMD, the maximum mip level of a texture is detected by searching for textures with ``_mipN`` at the end, starting with 1.
+The mip textures are automatically loaded based on that.
+* When using a Texture Header json file, correct MinLOD, MaxLOD and LODBias settings are necessary for mipmaps to be displayed correctly ingame.
+The LOD refers to the mip level, with 0 being the main, most detailed texture and values > 0 being the mip levels or between two mip levels.
+* The MinFilter (Min stands for Minification) for a texture in the Texture Header json file defines how a texture is filtered when it is far away.
+A setting of ``LinearMipmapLinear`` is used for linear blending of two mip levels.
+* Each mip level should be half the size of the previous level and the texture size should be a power of two (e.g. 32, 64, 128, 256...).

 ### Converting BMD to DAE
 When you drop a BMD on SuperBMD.exe, it will be converted into DAE.
 When you import the DAE into 3DS Max,